amartyabose/amartyabose.github.io/content/publication/2023-impact-spatial-fmo/index.md

 summary: "The different chromophores of the Fenna-Matthews-Olson complex are exposed to different environments.
 Using path integral simulations and our state-to-state analysis technique, we explore the effect of this inhomogeneity of environment on the exciton transport process.
 Read more..."

 tags: []
-categories: [Path Integrals, Routes of Transport, Photosynthesis]
+categories: [Path Integrals, Routes of Transport, Exciton Transport, Light-Harvesting Complex]
 featured: true

 # Custom links (optional).